spawnmarvel/quickguides/security/README.md

 There are two key differences between TPMs and symmetric keys:

-* TPM chips can also store X.509 certificates.
+* TPM chips can also store :lock: :key: X.509 certificates.
 * TPM attestation in DPS uses the TPM endorsement key (EK), a form of asymmetric authentication.
 With asymmetric authentication, a public key is used for encryption, and a separate private key is used for decryption.
 In contrast, symmetric keys use symmetric authentication, where the private key is used for both encryption and decryption.

 Pros for TPM